nikolaswise/nikolas.ws/content/bibliography/easterling/medium-design.md

 > Clear of associations with communication technologies, medium, in this context, returns to its root, medius, meaning “middle” or “milieu.”

-Easterling starts to transision here to the meat of the essay.
+Easterling starts to transition here to the meat of the essay.

 > Beyond declared ideologies, here is a matrix or medium of activities and latent potentials—the undeclared dispositions that are something like culture’s muscle memory.